dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 The cookie-based TempData provider is used by default to store TempData in cookies.

-The cookie data is encrypted using [IDataProtector](/dotnet/api/microsoft.aspnetcore.dataprotection.idataprotector), encoded with [Base64UrlTextEncoder](/dotnet/api/microsoft.aspnetcore.webutilities.base64urltextencoder), then chunked.
+The cookie data is encrypted using <xref:Microsoft.AspNetCore.DataProtection.IDataProtector>, encoded with <xref:Microsoft.AspNetCore.WebUtilities.Base64UrlTextEncoder>, then chunked.
 The maximum cookie size is less than [4096 bytes](http://www.faqs.org/rfcs/rfc2965.html) due to encryption and chunking.
 The cookie data isn't compressed because compressing encrypted data can lead to security problems such as the [CRIME](https://wikipedia.org/wiki/CRIME_(security_exploit)) and [BREACH](https://wikipedia.org/wiki/BREACH_(security_exploit)) attacks.
-For more information on the cookie-based TempData provider, see [CookieTempDataProvider](/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.cookietempdataprovider).
+For more information on the cookie-based TempData provider, see <xref:Microsoft.AspNetCore.Mvc.ViewFeatures.CookieTempDataProvider>.

 ### Choose a TempData provider